 Sit for the HESI Admission Assessment (A2) Exam

 At Chamberlain, all applicants are required to complete the HESI Admission Assessment (A2) Exam as part of the application process.
 We look for a minimum passing score of 75% on the math and English portions.
-When you make your initial advising appointment with admissions, your advisor will discuss with you what is covered on the assessment, direct you to practice exam resources and tell you how to go about scheduling your test date and time.
+When you make your initial advising appointment with admissions, your representative will discuss with you what is covered on the assessment, direct you to practice exam resources and tell you how to go about scheduling your test date and time.

 We are always here in admissions to help our students through the application process.
-Once you schedule your advising appointment, you’ll be working with a dedicated advisor that can support you along the way.
+Once you schedule your advising appointment, you’ll be working with a dedicated representative that can support you along the way.
 We can help answer any questions you may have, so feel free to ask!

 That’s all it takes?